Happy Dev Diwali 2021: The Festival of Lights on Tripuri Purnima

 Importance of Dev Diwali In Varanasi

-Varanasi is a dream destination for many tourists and religious followers.
-Individuals from different countries visit the city and stay here for days.
-They seek spiritual bliss with meditative practices on the banks of sacred river Ganga and pay multiple visits to the temples in the city.
-And when the festival of Dev Diwali occurs, Varanasi appears truly as the abode of Gods!
+Varanasi is an ideal religious destinaion for many tourists and religious followers.
+People from different countries visit this ancient city and spend days here.
+They come to this holy place to attain spiritual bliss with meditative practices on river Ganga’s shores or ghats.
+They pay multiple visits to the temples in the city.
+And when the festival of Dev Diwali finally comes, Varanasi appears magnificently as the abode of the Gods!
 Dev Deepawali simply exhibits the epithet “City of Lights” for Varanasi.
-Hence, this day holds the utmost importance for people of Varanasi.
+To be in Varanasi on the Day of Dev Diwali is truly an experience one must have.

 The ceremonial events are planned quite elaborately and observed with immense devoutness each year.
 Below are the rituals followed on this day:

-- Start the ceremony by offering flowers and prayers to Lord Ganesha.
-Then, 21 Brahmins and 41 young girls offer diyas (earthen lamps), also known as deepdaan, and chant the Vedic mantras along.
+- You should offer prayers and flowers to Lord Ganesha to begin with.
+Then, 21 Brahmins and 41 young girls offer diyas (earthen lamps), also known as ‘deepdaan’, and chant the Vedic mantras along.

 - Devotees also organise the event of Akhand Ramayan (reciting the sacred scripture of Ramayan).
-It is concluded with Bhoj wherein everyone is offered food.
+Everyone is offered food, which is called bhoj.

-- Besides being a religious occasion, the day also witnesses a remembrance of martyrs at the ghats.
-For this, Ganga Mata is offered prayers and powerful Aarti.
-Ganga Seva Nidhi arranges this and people place wreaths at the Amar Jawan Jyoti of Dashashwamedh Ghat.
-This is also done at the nearby Rajendra Prasad Ghat by members of the three armed forces and police officers.
-People also sing patriotic songs to symbolise the event.
+Besides being a religious occasion that comes after Diwali, the day also witnesses a remembrance of martyrs at the ghats.
+For this, The Ganges is offered prayers and a powerful Aarti, which is a sight to behold in itself.
+The same thing also takes place at the nearby Rajendra Prasad Ghat by members of the three armed forces and local police officers.
+People sing patriotic songs during the event.

 A Spectacle Of Lights